slcs-jsc/mptrac/README.md

 If you would like to contribute code, fix bugs, or enhance existing features, feel free to submit a [pull request](https://github.com/slcs-jsc/mptrac/pulls).
 We appreciate well-documented and tested contributions.

-Before getting started, please take a moment to read our [contributing guidelines](https://github.com/slcs-jsc/mptrac/blob/master/CONTRIBUTING.md).
+Before getting started, please take a moment to read the [contributing guidelines](https://github.com/slcs-jsc/mptrac/blob/master/CONTRIBUTING.md).
 They include helpful information on setting up your development environment and best practices for submitting contributions.

 If you have any questions or need assistance during the process, don't hesitate to reach out.
 We are happy to help and collaborate!